lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorial1/tutorial.rst

 increases rapidly during molecular dynamics until it reaches
 a plateau value of about 1.5.

+.. admonition:: Note
+    :class: non-title-info

+    All simulations presented in these tutorials are deliberately kept short so they can be executed on a personal computer.
+These runs are not intended to produce statistically meaningful results, and should not be considered suitable for publication (see for instance Ref. :cite:`grossfield2009quantifying`).

 From the information
 printed in the ``Output`` window, one can see that the temperature
 starts from 0 but rapidly reaches the requested value and